CMS Vs DXP For WordPress

 Think of a CMS as the foundation of your online content kingdom.

-• Organise and Manage: Keep your content organised with categories, tags, and version control, ensuring everything is findable and manageable.
+- Organise and Manage: Keep your content organized with categories, tags, and version control, ensuring everything is findable and manageable.

-• Extend functionality: With plugins and extensions, enhance your CMS with features like SEO optimisation, forms, e-commerce, and more.
+- Extend functionality: With plugins and extensions, enhance your CMS with features like SEO optimization, forms, e-commerce, and more.

 While a CMS focuses on content, a DXP takes it a step further, focusing on delivering exceptional digital experiences.